ec-blaster/pyMagicSwitchbot/doc/MagicSwitchBot_API.md

 * 0x00: Disable password.
 * 0x01: Enable password.

-The parameter `NewPassword`has a length of 6 bytes and is the new password to set if the parameter `EnPsw`has value 0x01.
-The password must be numeric and always have 6 digits.
+The parameter `NewPassword` is a numeric PIN of 6 digits that we provide as the new password for the device.
+It always has a length of 6 bytes if the parameter `EnPsw` has value 0x01.
+It must be encoded as hexadecimal ASCII characters, so if the new password is `123456`, the `NewPassword` parameter would have a value of `0x313233343536`.

-If `EnPsw`has value 0x00, `NewPassword`is ignored.
+If `EnPsw`has a value of 0x00, `NewPassword`is ignored.

 ### Response